The best walking socks reviewed (2023)

 Socks designed specifically for the demands of trekking and hiking exist for a reason.
 But finding the right pair for your outdoor endeavours can be a challenge.
 Here’s what to look for...

-Best walking socks for hiking hikes 2023 waterproof sock reviewed
+Best walking socks reviewed

 by Ben Weeks |

-Posted on
+Updated on

 The right walking socks depend on a number of factors, with season being a major one.
 If you're someone that goes out for treks in cooler and warmer months, you really ought to have the correct socks for each occasion.
 If you've tried doing a summer hike in thick winter socks, you'll know that's no fun, and the reverse is true too.

-The same logic applies to walking boots.
+It's the same logic you apply to walking boots.
 You wouldn't use winter boots for fast summer day hikes or lightweight summer boots to tackle the CMD Arête in winter.
+We've put this guide together to help you not only know what to look for in walking socks but also to recommend our top-rated pairs.

-1000 Mile Approach Repreve Double Layer Sock - Best Value
+Best Value: 1000 Mile Approach Repreve Double Layer Sock

-The best walking socks in detail
+The best walking socks reviewed:

 Best in Test